glangsto/gr-nsf/examples/README.md

 The '*.hot' files contains hot-load calibration observations.
 The NsfIntegrate blocks can overwrite these files.

+Configuration files are used to record some input parameters and allow restarting tests and survey observations.

+1. Watch60.conf is a configuration file for the NsfIntegrate60.grc AIRSPY 6.0 MHz observing block
-The Watch.conf is a configuration file for the Nsf*.grc blocks
+2. Watch20.conf is a configuration file for the NsfIntegrate20.grc RTLSDR 2.0 MHz observing block

 The Watch.not is a *Note File* describing the astronomical setup.
 This file also contains a spectrum observation, as the goal of the data header is to allow a complete re-observation, based on the previous header values.